 That’s about it.
 I use an old cookie baking tray to protect my countertop from water stains.

 - Moisten 4 cups of potting mix with lukewarm water.
 Soil should be just moist and not sloppy wet.

 - Spread the moistened mix in the bottom of the clamshell

 - sprinkle a teaspoon of seeds on the top of the potting mix.

-- Cover with enough soil to just bury the seeds.
-Close the clam lid and put where the container will get some daylight, but it doesn’t need direct sun.
+- Cover with enough soil to bury the seeds.
+Close the clam lid and put it where the container will get daylight, but it doesn’t need direct sun.